-By running p4 verify -u before the backup, you ensure that you create and store checksums for any files new to the depot since your last backup, and that these checksums are stored as part of the backup you're about to take.
+By running p4 verify before the backup, you ensure that you create and store checksums and file length metadata for any files new to the depot since your last backup, and that this information is stored as part of the backup you're about to make.

-The use of p4 verify is optional, but is good practice not only because it enables you to spot any server corruption before a backup is made, but it also gives you the ability, following a crash, to detect whether or not the files restored from your backups are in good condition.
+Regular use of p4 verify is good practice not only because it enables you to spot any server corruption before a backup is made, but because it also gives you the ability, following a crash, to determine whether or not the files restored from your backups are in good condition.

-- Note If your site is very large, p4 verify may take some time to run, and you may wish to perform this step on a weekly basis rather than on a daily basis.
-For more about the p4 verify command, see "File verification by signature" on page 47. - 2.
-Make a checkpoint by invoking p4d with the -jc (journal-create) flag, or by using the p4 admin command.
+Note If your site is very large, p4 verify may take some time to run, and you may wish to perform this step on a weekly basis rather than on a daily basis.
+For more about the p4 verify command, see "File verification by signature" on page 47.

+2. Make a checkpoint by invoking p4d with the -jc (journal-create) flag, or by using the p4 admin command.
 Use one of:

 '''

 p4d -jc

+p4 admin checkpoint

 '''